lustre-labs/lustre/pages/guide/04-spa-deployments.md

 and that this results in a `priv/static` directory in your repository root.
 The built application is then loaded in a `<script>` tag in your HTML file (`index.html`), also located in your repository root directory.

-In other words, this setup closely resembels the [Hello World example](https://github.com/lustre-labs/lustre/tree/main/examples/01-hello-world).
+In other words, this setup closely resembles the [Hello World example](https://github.com/lustre-labs/lustre/tree/main/examples/01-hello-world).

 ### Setting up Cloudflare Pages